-3. Have a physician fill and mail the Physician Certification Form provided : (MUST BE MAILED BY PHYSICIAN NOT PATIENT).
+3. Have a physician complete and mail the Physician Certification Form provided : (MUST BE MAILED BY PHYSICIAN NOT PATIENT).

-4. Fill in this form and go to listed facility for fingerprint-based background check.
+4. Fill in this form, form and go to facility for live scan fingerprinting.

-5. Follow the application submit process (noted in the application) and then await the results.
-Results (approval/denial) should occur within 45 days of IDPH receiving application.
+5. Follow the application submission process (noted in the application) and then await the results.
+Results (approval/denial) should occur within 90 days of IDPH receiving application.

 ACCESS & CAREGIVERS